 This course acquaints the beginning student with various automotive systems and components including lubrication, braking, suspension, electrical, ignition, fuel injection, and computer control systems.
 Students will become proficient in the safe use of tools and machinery.
 Students will use the latest diagnostic equipment including digital meters and computerized test equipment.
-Twenty-one late model shop cars are provided for students to perform lab work in one of the best-equipped labs in the state of California.
+Ten late-model shop cars are provided for students to perform lab work in one of the best-equipped labs in California.

-AUTOMOTIVE TECHNOLOGY IIA
+AUTOMOTIVE TECHNOLOGY 2